Maryland Mesothelioma Treatment and Doctors

 Sidney Kimmel Comprehensive Cancer Center

 A part of Johns Hopkins University in Baltimore, this facility is an NCI-recognized comprehensive cancer center.
-The facility conducts top-notch research and using the most advanced and appropriate treatments for each patient.[1]
+The facility conducts top-notch research and uses the most advanced and appropriate treatments for each patient.[1]

 - The Kimmel Cancer Center uses a multidisciplinary, team approach to individualize treatment for each patient.